With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreIntermountain Childrens Home And Services is one of mental health facilities in Helena, Montana, located at 500 South Lamborn Street, 59601 zip code.
 Intermountain Childrens Home And Services provides residential treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Intermountain Childrens Home And Services provides behavior modification, couples/family therapy and group therapy to children / adolescents.
-Intermountain Childrens Home And Services also supports LGBT, people with PTSD and people with trauma.
-Additional services provided at Intermountain Childrens Home And Services include intensive case management, education services and psychosocial rehabilitation services.
+Intermountain Childrens Home And Services provides group therapy, trauma therapy and activity therapy to children / adolescents.
+Intermountain Childrens Home And Services also supports LGBT, military families and people with PTSD.
+Additional services provided at Intermountain Childrens Home And Services include diet and exercise counseling, intensive case management and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.